dylanoakes144/GlideScope/README.md

 GlideScope is a standalone Precision Approach Radar (PAR) display designed for VATSIM Canada.
 It provides a realistic azimuth and elevation radar for guiding aircraft on final approach using voice instructions.

-GlideScope is a standalone Precision Approach Radar (PAR) display designed for VATSIM Canada.
-It provides a realistic azimuth and elevation radar for guiding aircraft on final approach using voice instructions.

 Using EuroScope’s built-in FSD server, GlideScope connects locally and leverages VATSIM’s Velocity update system, which provides higher-frequency packets than legacy radar updates.
 This allows GlideScope to achieve a refresh rate of approximately one update per second, which is necessary for issuing precise and continuous guidance during a PAR approach.

 GlideScope supports both live network traffic and a built-in simulator for training, practice, and demonstrations.
 Approaches are fully configurable, including runway latitude/longitude, glidepath angle, decision altitude, and touchdown point.
 The radar display consists of separate azimuth and elevation scopes, adjustable range scaling, adjustable aircraft trails, and controller transmission timing cues.